 A service that blesses God’s critters builds community while caring for Creation

-With so much love and joy — and even grief — that pets bring to people, more Presbyterian churches are beginning to offer a Blessing of the Animals service.
+With so much love and joy — and even grief — that pets bring to people, more Presbyterian churches are beginning to take a page from their Catholic and Episcopal brothers and sisters by offering a Blessing of the Animals service.
 Traditionally held in early fall to coincide with the Oct.
 4 feast day of St. Francis, these services invite members of the congregation to bring their pets to the church to be blessed.

 While the service has been a beloved tradition for most Anglican congregations, Presbyterians have tended to “shy away from services of blessings,” says the Rev. Laura Blank of Pleasant View Presbyterian Church in Smock, Pennsylvania.